grantjo/Team-Dragon/Project1/README.md

 Authors: Mel Drews, Jordan Grant

 Solutions to the maximum sub-array problem.
-Implementation and analysis of four solutions.
+Implementation and analysis of four algorithms.

 1. Enumeration
 2. Optimized Enumeration
 3. Divide and Conquer
-4. Linear Time
+4. Linear Time (Dynamic Programming)

+__Preprocessor Definitions:__

+* There is a single preprocessor definition that will modify the input and output of the programs

+	#define WRITETOFILE

+* if WRITETOFILE is defined the program will read the arrays from an inputfile and write the output to an output file

+* if WRITETOFILE is not defined the program will read the arrays from an inputfile and write the output to the console along with the time it took to run each call to MaximumSub in nanoseconds.

-Building Solutions on OSU Flip Server:
+__Building Solutions on OSU Flip Server:__

 use included Makefile with the following commands: